zavolanlab/bindz-rbp/README.md

 ### Step 3: Build and activate virtual environment for Binding Scanner

-To ease the users in the installation process we have prepared a recipe for a *conda* virtual environment which contains all the software needed in order to run Binding Scanner.
-This environment might be created by the following script:
+To help the users in the installation process we have prepared a recipe for a *conda* virtual environment that contains all the software needed to run BindingScanner.
+This environment can be created by the following script:

 ```bash
 bash binding_scanner_git/scripts/create-conda-environment-main.sh
 ```

-Following the built *conda* environment may be activated with:
+The built *conda* environment may then be activated with:

 ```bash
 conda activate binding-scanner